-- 1. After the conclusion of the investigation, the complainant or respondent may seek an appeal of the findings solely on the basis of either: (a) prejudicial procedural error or (b) the discovery of previously unavailable relevant evidence that could significantly impact the outcome. - 2.
-Appeals must be submitted in writing to the Superintendent within five business days after receiving notice of the resolution. - 3.
-Upon receipt of a valid appeal, the Superintendent shall provide notice to the other party, along with an opportunity to provide a written statement within five business days. - 4.
-The Superintendent shall review the available documentation and may conduct further investigation if deemed appropriate. - The Superintendent's decision on the appeal shall be provided to the parties within 10 business days, if practicable.
+180 1.
+After the conclusion of the investigation, the complainant or respondent may seek an appeal of the findings solely on the basis of either:

+- a.
+Prejudicial procedural error; or - b.
+Discovery of previously unavailable relevant evidence that could significantly impact the outcome.

+Appeals must be submitted in writing to the Superintendent within five business days after receiving notice of the resolution.

+189 3.
+Upon receipt of a valid appeal, the Superintendent shall provide notice to the other party, along with190 an opportunity to provide a written statement within five business days.

+The Superintendent shall review the available documentation and may conduct further investigationif deemed appropriate.

+5. The Superintendent's decision on the appeal shall be provided to the parties within 10 business days, if practicable.
 The Superintendent's decision shall be final.

-E. Records
+197 E. Records

-The HRO/Title IX Coordinator shall keep a written record of the complaint process.

-Section 3.
-Title IX Sexual Harassment Complaint Procedure

-This section should be used for complaints of as defined in Section 1.B.1.
+- 198 The District Title IX Coordinator shall keep a written record of the complaint process. - 199 Section 3.
+Title IX Sexual Harassment Complaint Procedure - This section should be used only for complaints of Title IX sexual harassment as defined in Section 1.B.1.

-A. How to Make A Report
+202 A. How to Make a Report

-School employees who have reason to believe that a student has been subjected to sexual harassment is required to promptly make a report to the HRO/Title IX Coordinator.
+1. Any individual who believes an employee has been sexually harassed (as this term is defined in Section 1.B.1) may make a report to the District Title IX Coordinator.

-- 2. Students, parents/legal guardians or other individuals who believe a student has been sexually harassed are encouraged to make a report to the HRO/Title IX Coordinator. - 3.
-If the individual making the report is the alleged victim, or if the alleged victim is identified by the individual making the report, the HRO/Title IX Coordinator will meet with the alleged victim to discuss supportive measures that may be appropriate in the particular circumstances and explain the process for filing a formal complaint. - Supportive measures are individualized measures designed to ensure the student can continue to access educational programs and activities (such as requiring no contact between individuals or changing classes). - b.
-Supportive measures may be continued even if the alleged victim chooses not to file a formal complaint, if appropriate under the particular circumstances. - 4.
-The school district cannot provide an informal resolution process for resolving a report unless a formal complaint is filed. - Individuals will not be retaliated against for reporting sexual harassment, or for participating in an investigation.
-Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary actions, up to and including discharge for employees, or expulsion for students. - 6.
-Any student (or their parent/legal guardian) who believes they have been the victim of sexual harassment is encouraged to utilize the school district's complaint procedure.
-However, students (and their parents/legal guardians) are hereby notified that they also have the right to report sexual harassment to the New Hampshire Commission for Human Rights, 2 Industrial Park Drive, Concord, NH 03301 and/or to the federal Office for Civil Rights, U.S. Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02109-3921 (telephone: 617-289-0111). - 7.
+- 205 - 20.
+If the individual making the report is the alleged victim, or if the alleged victim is identified by the individual making the report, the District Title IX Coordinator will meet with the alleged victim to discuss supportive measures that may be appropriate in the particular circumstances and explain the process for filing a formal complaint.

+a.
+Supportive measures are individualized measures designed to ensure the employee can continue to access and perform their work (such as requiring no contact between individuals, temporarily moving work locations or changing schedules, etc.).

+b.
+Supportive measures may be continued even if the alleged victim chooses not to file a formal complaint, if appropriate under the particular circumstances.

+3. The school district cannot provide an informal resolution process for resolving a report until a formalcomplaint is filed.

+4. Employees will not be retaliated against for reporting sexual harassment, or for participating in an investigation.
+Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary actions, up to and including discharge.

+224 5.
+Any employee who believes they have been the victim of sexual harassment is encouraged to utilize 225 the school district's complaint procedures.
+However, employees are hereby notified that they also 226 have the right to report sexual harassment to the New Hampshire Commission for Human Rights 227 and/or to the federal Office for Civil Rights, U.S. Department of Education, 5 Post Office Square, 8th 228 Floor, Boston, MA 02109-3921 (telephone: 617-289-0111).

+230 6.
 The Superintendent shall be informed of all reports and formal complaints of sexual harassment.

-B. How to Make A Formal Complaint
+B. How to Make a Formal Complaint

-1. An alleged student victim and/or their parent/legal guardian may file a formal written complaint requesting investigation of alleged Title IX sexual harassment.
-The written complaint must include basic information concerning the allegation of sexual harassment (i.e., date, time, location, individual(s) who allegedly engaged in sexual harassment, description of allegation, etc.).
+233 234 harassment.
+The written complaint must include basic information concerning the allegation of sexual harassment (i.e., date, time, location, individual(s) who alleged engaged in sexual harassment, description of allegation).
+Employees who need assistance in preparing a formal written complaint, are encouraged to consult with the District Title IX Coordinator.